gtwodtke/deep_learning_with_DAGs/README.md

 - `plot_blau_bootstrap_<ATE_XY/ATE_UY/NDENIE>.py`: Plots point estimates and 95% confidence interval on average total effect of X on Y/ average total effect of U on Y/ natural direct and indirect effects of X on Y mediated by U.

 #### Subfolder: `sensitivity`
-Scripts for sensitive analysis on .
+Scripts for sensitive analysis on average total effect of U on Y.

 - `blau_duncan_1967_sensitivity.py`: Processes data, trains models, and estimates point estimates on average total effects of U on Y with sensitivity analysis
 - `plot_blau_duncan_ATE_UY_sens.py`: Plots point estimates under sensitive analysis.